 In February 2008, the Accounting Standards Board ("AcSB") confirmed that Canadian GAAP for publicly accountable enterprises will converge with IFRS effective in calendar year 2011.
-As a result, the Company prepared its financial statements for the period ended June 30, 2011 in accordance with IFRS 1 First-time Adoption of International Financial Reporting Standards, and with IAS 34 Interim Financial Reporting, as issued by the IASB.
+As a result, the Company prepared its financial statements for the period ended September 30, 2011 in accordance with IFRS 1 First-time Adoption of International Financial Reporting Standards, and with IAS 34 Interim Financial Reporting, as issued by the IASB.
 Prior to 2011, the Company prepared its financial statements in accordance with Canadian GAAP.
 Due to the requirement to present comparative financial information, the effective transition date is January 1, 2010.

-The consolidated financial statements for the year ending December 31, 2011 must be prepared using IFRS standards that are in effect on December 31, 2011, and therefore the Company has prepared the financial statements for the period ended June 30, 2011 using the standards that are expected to be effective at the end of 2011.
-The Company's significant accounting policies under IFRS are provided in Note 3 to the financial statements for the period ended June 30, 2011.
-The Company's lift statements for the period ended June 30, 2011.
+The consolidated financial statements for the year ending December 31, 2011 must be prepared using IFRS standards that are in effect on December 31, 2011, and therefore the Company has prepared the financial statements for the period ended September 30, 2011 using the standards that are expected to be effective at the end of 2011.
+The Company's significant accounting policies under IFRS are provided in Note 3 to the financial statements for the period ended September 30, 2011.
 The Company's IFRS accounting policies will, however, only be finalized when the first annual IFRS financial statements are prepared for the year ending December 31, 2011.
 Therefore, certain accounting policies that the Company expects to follow under IFRS may be modified.
-As a result, the Company's financial statements for the period ended June 30, 2011 may be subject to change.
+As a result, the Company's financial statements for the period ended September 30, 2011 may be subject to change.

-The Company has provided a detailed explanation of the impacts of this transition in Note 10 of the Company's financial statements for the period ended June 30, 2011, including the Company's elections under IFRS 1.
+The Company has provided a detailed explanation of the impacts of this transition in Note 10 of the Company's financial statements for the period ended September 30, 2011, including the Company's elections under IFRS 1.
 In addition, Note 10 presents reconciliations between the Company's 2010 Canadian GAAP results and the 2010 IFRS results.
-The reconciliations also include the changes to equity as at January 1, 2010, June 30, 2010 and December 31, 2010.
+The reconciliations also include the changes to equity as at January 1, 2010, September 30, 2010 and December 31, 2010.